notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 notation verify -v <REFERENCE_TO_ARTIFACT>
 ```

-If the signature was generated before the certificate expired and a trusted timestamp is present, the signature verification will succeed despite the certificate's expiry.
-However, if the trust store of the `tsa` type is not properly established and configured within the trust policy, the signature verification will fail when the certificate expires.
+If the signature was generated before certificates expiry and a trusted timestamp is present, the signature verification will succeed despite certificates expiry.
+However, if the trust store of the `tsa` type is not properly established and configured within the trust policy, the signature verification will fail when certificates expire.

 ## Configuration for timestamp verification